RajolKumar2003/RajolKumar2003/README.md

 - 🎓 Postgraduate student at **NIT Warangal** in *Mathematics and Scientific Computing (2025–27)*.
 - 📊 Passionate about **Data Science**, **Artificial Intelligence**, and **Machine Learning**.
 - 💡 Strong foundation in *Python, statistics, numerical analysis, and problem-solving*.
-- 🏆 Achievements in sports — Gold Medalist in 400m athletics, multiple medals in Kho-Kho & marathon events at NIT Warangal.

 ---